-5 vegetarian and vegan restaurants in San Francisco
+5 vegetarian and vegan- focused restaurants in San Francisco

 2) Gracias Madre

-Here you’ll find tasty Mexican food made solely with organic, vegan, plant- based, non-GMO ingredients.
-The menu is seasonally focused and based on what’s available at their farms.
+Here you’ll find tasty Mexican vegan food made with organic, plant-based, and non-GMO ingredients.
 Cheeses and milks are made from nuts.
 And tortillas and tamales are handmade from heirloom corn.
+The menu is seasonally focused using fresh, sustainable, and locally grown produce.

 3) Greens Restaurant

 A fully vegan sushi bar and izakaya (small dish) restaurant.
-For those with plant-based diets, the chefs here use ingredients, like tapioca, mountain yam and bean curd, to create tasty, satisfying dishes without having to imitate animal proteins.
-In addition to sushi and small plates, they offer ramen, too.
+The chefs incorporate ingredients, like tapioca, mountain yam, and bean curd, to create tasty, healthy, and satisfying dishes.
+The restaurant was created as an experiment to safeguard our oceans and reduce our enviromental footprint.

 Already a member?
 Log in.